Aguilera (volcano)

-It is located west of Lake Argentino and northeast of Peel Fjord in the southern Andes and erupted mainly dacites and pyroclastic tephra.
+Aguilera is located west of Lake Argentino and northeast of Peel Fjord in the southern Andes and erupted mainly dacites and pyroclastic tephra.
 It has erupted several times in the Holocene, with a major eruption taking place 3,000 ± 1,000 years before present.
 Its eruptions have spread ashfalls over Patagonia.

 Geography and geomorphology

 Aguilera lies west of the city of Calafate, northwest of Peel Fjord and within the commune of Natales.
 There is not much knowledge on volcanism in southernmost Chile/Patagonia as the volcanoes are poorly mapped, difficult to access and the weather conditions hostile.
-Aguilera was named in 1933 by Alberto Maria de Agostini, but its volcanic nature was first established in 1985.
+Aguilera was named in 1933 by Alberto Maria de Agostini, so its volcanic nature was first established in 1985.

 Aguilera is part of the Andean Austral Volcanic Zone, which lies in the southernmost territory of Chile.
 It consists of six volcanoes, from north to south these are Lautaro, Viedma, Aguilera, Reclus, Monte Burney and Cook; only the first has clearly documented historical activity, in 1959–1960.
 The first five are located on the South America Plate at increasing distances from the trench, while Cook is on the Scotia Plate and is a complex of lava domes unlike the other volcanoes which are stratovolcanoes.
 North of Lautaro lies a 300 km long gap without volcanism and then Cerro Hudson, the southernmost volcano of the Southern Volcanic Zone.